-- d) The Town will encourage and support alternative energy systems, renewable energy systems, and district energy systems in accordance with the applicable policies of this Plan to accommodate current and projected needs of the community. - e) The Town will encourage energy efficient building design that meets Leadership in Energy & Environmental Design (LEED) standards, or equivalent, and will encourage new residential neighbourhoods to be designed consistent with LEED Neighbourhood Design Criteria, or equivalent. - f) The Town will promote reducing energy consumption in all Town owned, maintained, and operated facilities and equipment.
+- d) The Town will encourage and support alternative energy systems, renewable energy systems, and district energy systems in accordance with the applicable policies of this Plan to accommodate current and projected needs of the community as well as facilitate a transition away from a reliance on fossil fuels. - e) The Town will encourage energy efficient building design that meets Leadership in Energy & Environmental Design (LEED) standards, or equivalent and will encourage new residential neighbourhoods to be designed consistent with LEED Neighbourhood Design Criteria, or equivalent. - f) The Town will promote reducing energy consumption and/or carbon emissions in all Town owned, maintained and operated facilities and equipment.
 The Town will ensure that all new Town facilities are designed to meet a high standard of environmentally conscious design for energy and water conservation.